-- You can though bag a half-terabyte-class SSD for less than $100 - Silicon Power's 480GB S55 may not be the speediest of drives, but still represents a huge boost of a traditional hard drive.
+- You can bag a half-terabyte-class SSD for a little over $100 - Silicon Power's 480GB S55 may not be the speediest of drives, but still represents a huge boost of a traditional hard drive.
 Check it out for $146, but bear in mind it's been quite a bit cheaper.
 The 240GB version is available for $60 too.

 Capacity - 500GB | Controller - Samsung | Interface - SATA | $179

-- But if you are after performance though, you wont get better than Samsung's 850 EVO at this price, not on a SATA connection.
-The speedy 500GB version is still a decent price and you can get it at Amazon for $157.30.
+- But if you are after performance, you wont get better than Samsung's 850 EVO at this price, not on a SATA connection.
+The speedy 500GB version is still a decent price and you can get it at Newegg for $157.30.
 There's also a 250GB version for $90, but we recommend the higher capacities.
 Sadly, don't expect the new 4TB version to be affordable any time soon.

 We've picked out our current favorite solid state drives and have put together our best SSD guide which details both the overall best SSD around as well as the best budget SSD as well as the best high-end SSD.